dariopellegrini/kdone-website/index.md

 }
 ```

-This configuration will give CRUD API at "games" endpoint
+This configuration will give CRUD API at `games` endpoint

 - POST http://localhost:23146/games performs creation of a new game
 - GET http://localhost:23146/games returns the list of all games